CamelliaCommunity/wiki-articles/wiki/about/en.md

 ---
 layout: post
 title: About
-author: papertek
+author: The Theaceae Collective
+description: Information about the wiki.
+date: 2024-10-02T16:33:25.118Z
 ---

-## Welcome to the Camellia Wiki
+## Welcome to the (New) Camellia Wiki (The Rewrite)

 This is the About page for the Camellia Wiki, where we will tell you about stuff.
 Wiki Stuff.
 Cool right?